What is FlashFunders?

 What investment documents can I use on FlashFunders?

 Companies fundraising on FlashFunders set their own investment terms.
 You can choose to either use one of our templates below or bring your own documents.
 Our templates include: Flash CF Preferred Stock, FlashSeed Preferred Stock & SAFE.

-FlashSeed Preferred Stock ($20K and over) -- Term Sheet
+FlashSeed Preferred Stock -- Term Sheet

 SAFE (Simple Agreement for Future Equity) -- Term Sheet